enlightware/simple-async-local-executor/README.md

 This crate depends by default on `futures-0.3` to provide the `FusedFuture` trait.
 If you do not need that, you can disable the `futures` feature and avoid that dependency.

+## Examples

+Beside documentation and unit tests, the following examples are provided:

+ * [`examples/game-units.rs`](examples/game-units.rs): use of async to implement unit behaviours in a friendly way

 ## License

 Licensed under either of